|

 Tuesday November 18, 2008

-Bumps, fittings, and the Amazing Race Against Time
+Bumps, fittings, and the Amazing Race against time

-Fortunately I was seen quickly.
+Fortunately as I was first, I was seen quickly.

 Instead of an actual interview, it was more of a

-Let's See If This Outfit Fits You.
+Let's See If This Outfit Fits You

-Tim Burton was understandably busy filming on set, and never came to meet with any of us, and the crew seemed surprised any of us might think Burton would have actually met with us prior to a shoot date.
+Understandably, Tim Burton was busy filming on set, and never came to meet with any of us, and the crew seemed surprised any of us might think Burton would have actually met with us prior to a shoot date.

-As the gods were smiling and I made hairs-breadth connections that normally would not have been the case,
+Thankfully the gods were smiling and I made hairs-breadth connections that normally would not have been the case,

-(and predictably not used until about 2:45pm),
+(and, predictably, not used until about 2:45pm),

 there was no problem.

-While I was waiting, I was not aware that without an announcement
+While I was waiting, I was not aware that, without an announcement, lunch had been called,

-and that it was a walk-away lunch (and me without funds on me).
+and that it was a walk-away lunch

 When I worked on the Disney lot for